zaccrites/myfpga/README.md

 ![Logic Cell Input Routing](diagrams/logic_cell_input_routing.png "Logic Cell Input Routing")

-The signals between switch blocks are tapped by adjacent logic cells.
+The channels between switch blocks are tapped by adjacent logic cells.
 A given logic cell can use the following signals as any of its four inputs:

-* Northbound signals output by the southwest switch block
+* Northbound signals output by its southwest switch block
-* Westbound signals output by the northeast switch block
+* Westbound signals output by its northeast switch block
-* Southbound or eastbound signals output by the northwest switch block
+* Southbound or eastbound signals output by its northwest switch block

-Note that all channels of the above signals are routable to any input, but have been omitted from the diagram to simplify it.
+Note that all channels of the above data are routable to any input, but have been omitted from the diagram for simplicity.
 In reality the four-input multiplexers pictured are 16-input multiplexers.

 Also note that the southeast switch block cannot be used for input routing at all,